TheQwertiest/foo_spider_monkey_panel/foo_jscript_panel/samples/readme.txt

 "Listenbrainz" requires any version of Windows with IE9 or later installed.
 It also works under WINE following the guide on the github wiki.
 "Thumbs" can display existing images on any system but requires Windows with at least IE9 to download new ones.
+Downloading does not work on WINE.

 USAGE:
 Simply copy the text from any .txt file inside the various folders in to a panel's configuration dialog.